Looking for a swiss chard recipe? I have one! You will love this garlicky pasta recipe full of healthy greens.

 This week, this week, totally reaffirmed my understanding of how hard it is to eat healthy during the workweek.
-I actually stopped at a fast food restaurant on the way home and grabbed food for the kids for dinner this week.
+I actually stopped at a fast food restaurant on the way home and grabbed food for the kids for dinner ... twice.
 I did.
 Right here.
-I’m guilty.
+I'm guilty.

-Which in of itself would not be too bad, but true confession time — I ordered pizza one night, suggested dinner out another right, and “cooked” veggie burgers and fries the other.
-That was our week.
+Which in of itself would not be too bad, but true confession time -- I also ordered pizza one night, suggested dinner out another right, and "cooked" veggie burgers and fries the other.
+That was our food week.

 I know.
 Who is this person!?